What is COOP?

 ADEM works with the Arkansas Department of Information Systems (DIS) to further the COOP initiative in Arkansas.
 Since 2004, DIS has administered the Arkansas Continuity of Operations Program (ACOOP).
 ACOOP provides a methodology, hardware, software, training, and user assistance for the development, maintenance and testing of all-hazards plans for Arkansas agencies, boards and commissions.
 The ACOOP Program continues to welcome new organizations and planners from across Arkansas.
 Courses which provide an introduction to COOP planning and the software tool are held regularly in Little Rock, as well as various locations across the State.
 The Program will also review your plan, by request, based on the state requirements.
 Additionally, the Program can assist in the testing and exercising of your organization’s COOP plan by facilitating table top exercises.

-If you are interested in ACOOP training or you’d like more information about ACOOP, please visit http://www.dis.arkansas.gov/security/Pages/ContinuityofOperationsProgram.aspx.
+If you would like more information about ACOOP, please visit https://www.dis.arkansas.gov/arkansas-continuity-of-operations-program-acoop/.